CoralCoralCoralCoral/documentation/sprints/sprint_3/README.md

 #### Advisory Systems (Oracle)

--  Oracle should provide scripted notifications based on predefined thresholds ( e.g., hospital capacity reaching 90%).
+-  Oracle should provide scripted notifications based on predefined thresholds (e.g. hospital capacity reaching 90%).
 - Include a menu option where users can request advice based on current game play.
-- Oracle can be styled as an assistant( e.g., an advisor to a public health official) for better gameplay.
+- Oracle can be styled as an assistant(e.g. an advisor to a public health official) for better gameplay.

 **User Interface (UI):**
-- A stats page for zooming into specific areas and viewing detailed metrics
+- A stats page for zooming into specific areas and viewing detailed metrics.
-- Visual elements inspired by real-world tools( maps)
+- Visual elements inspired by real-world tools (maps).

 **Simulation Framework:**
 - A way to integrate a compliance server to allow real-time adjustment during simulations.